Jaak’s House – The Valleys

 Arriving at the rock outcrop he indeed found himself at the top of the trail.
 Jaak could see that the trail continued on down the other side of the ridge, disappearing into the trees once more.
 He walked over to the nearest rock and sat down to once again catch his breath – and to check for a signal.

 Jaak looked at his phone, and with a small glimmer of hope, he saw a couple of tentative bars of service flickering on the screen.
 He tapped the screen to bring up the video messaging app in the hope that one of his friends from Aoraki might be online.
 Dieter!
-Jaak’s friend who was the exchange student from the planet Hundeerde was online.
+Jaak’s high school friend from the planet Hundeerde was online.
 Jaak eagerly tapped his avatar and the app beeped back at him.

 Jaak: Dieter!
 Are you there?
 Can you hear me?